Test Complete

 Essentially, it's not a true block but only a delay: the impulse from the SA node reaches the AV node at a slower-than-normal speed.

 This still results in a normal QRS and usually an otherwise normal underlying rhythm.
-Usually the delay originates at the AV node, but may also be along the bundle of His or Purkinje fibers.
+The delay usually originates at the AV node but may also be along the bundle of His or Purkinje fibers.

 PR Interval: The conduction between the atria and ventricles is the PR interval: